-Your RADEONTM card has TV Out capability.
+The RADEONTM 9000 family has TV Out capability.
 You can attach your card to a TV and monitor at the same time.
 Or you can connect it to your VCR and record your monitor's display.

 TV display is ideal for playing games, giving presentations, watching movies, and browsing the Internet.
 The following tips will help you get the most out of your TV Out feature.